-- Sneakers: Adidas’ Stan Smith Primknits, and Converse – especially the Chuck Taylor IIs.
+- Shoes and sneakers: Adidas’ Stan Smith Primknits, and Converse – especially the Chuck Taylor IIs.
 Vans are also “insanely hot right now.”
 The flashy Nike sneaker bubble may have popped though.

 - Basics: COS (a premium offshoot of H&M), H&M and GAP (particularly for tees).